-Mindfulness-based cognitive therapy beneficial in diabetesDecember 11th, 2012 in Diabetes
+Mindfulness-based cognitive therapy beneficial in diabetesDecember 11, 2012 in Medicine & Health / Diabetes

 (HealthDay)—For patients with diabetes and low levels of emotional well-being, mindfulness-based cognitive therapy (MBCT) improves emotional distress and health-related quality of life, according to a study published online Nov.
 27 in Diabetes Care.

 In an effort to examine the effect of MBCT on emotional distress, health-related quality of life, and glycemic control, Jenny van Son, of Tilburg University in the Netherlands, and colleagues conducted a randomized controlled trial of 139 outpatients with type 1 or 2 diabetes and low levels of emotional well-being who received either MBCT (70 patients) or a waiting list (69 patients).
 At baseline and four and eight weeks of follow-up, assessments were conducted.